acrlabs/www/acrl/posts/2026-02-23-boy-ami-glad-to-see-you.md

 available inside the build environment, which means we can’t just “run all the setup steps in our Dockerfile” and ship the result.

-We also looked at snapshotting a running docker environment, but that's complicated for a different set of reasons.
+We also looked at snapshotting a running Docker environment, but that's complicated for a different set of reasons.
 So after a long side quest that included Vagrant and QEMU, we realized what we actually need isn't a container image but a prebuilt machine image that preserves the state of our configured simulation cluster.
 Since we primarily work in AWS, an AMI fits naturally.